Habeeb23/ALX-Pre_courses/0x01-git/README.md

 Alx School
-This is my time. ican learn
+This is my time. can learn